web-platform-tests/interop/charter.md

 ## Governance

 The team makes decisions based on consensus, which is defined as support from at least two participating organizations and no opposition.
 Decisions can be made both in the repository and in meetings, as long as consensus can be established.

+The chair of the team is responsible for organizing meetings, driving discussions to a conclusion, and recording decisions.
+The team elects an individual as the chair based on consensus once per calendar year.
+There's no term limit; the same individual can be reelected as chair.

-Meeting time and agenda should be announced at least 48 hours in advance, and meeting minutes posted in the repository.
+Meeting time and agenda should be announced by the chair at least 48 hours in advance, and meeting minutes posted in the repository.

 The Interop effort is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).